TheLastBlackArrow/openJDK11_Zulu/README.md

 # openJDK11_Zulu
-Simple Image for JDK 11
+Simple Image for JDK 11.
+Please Do Not Use in Production mode